yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperators.md

 These graph representations are only possible if the expressions satisfy certain convexity or concavity conditions.
 Hence, YALMIP has to analyze the problem to ensure that the representation actually can be used.

-Graph-based implementations are available for a large number of operators, such as the [linear programming representable](/tags/#linear-programming-representable) operators  [min], [max] and [abs], the [second-order cone representable](/tags/#second-order-cone-programming-representable)  [sqrt], [norm] and [geomean], [semidefinite cone representable](/tags/#semidefinite-programming-representable) [nuclear norm], or [exponential cone representable](/tags/#exponential-programming-representable) such as [entropy].
+Graph-based implementations are available for a large number of operators, such as the [linear programming representable](/tags/#linear-programming-representable) operators  [min], [max](/command/max) and [abs], the [second-order cone representable](/tags/#second-order-cone-programming-representable)  [sqrt], [norm](/command/norm) and [geomean](/command/geomean), [semidefinite cone representable](/tags/#semidefinite-programming-representable) [nuclear norm], or [exponential cone representable](/tags/#exponential-programming-representable) such as [entropy](/command/entropy).
 Adding new operators is easy, and can be done almost entirely from template code.

 Read more about [graph models of conic representable function](/tutorial/nonlinearoperatorsgraphs).

 ### Mixed-integer representations

 Mixed-integer representations are models that encode an exact representation of an operator by using integer and binary decision variables.
 The benefit of using such a representation is that the resulting nonconvex problem typically is a well structured problem, such as a mixed-integer linear program.
 Many of the conic representable operators that are implemented using linear programming graphs, are also available in a mixed integer representation.
 If YALMIP fails to propagate convexity, it will switch from graph-based modelling to mixed-integer modelling (unless the option *'allownonconvex'* is set to 0).
-Mixed-integer models are available for, e.g., [min], [max] and [abs], but also for purely combinatorial operators operators and conditions without any graph variants such as [or], [ne], [iff], [implies], [nnz], [sort] and many more, and on a higher level, piecewise affine and quadratic functions in connection with [MPT].
+Mixed-integer models are available for, e.g., [min], [max](/command/max) and [abs], but also for purely combinatorial operators operators and conditions without any graph variants such as [or], [ne], [iff](/command/iff), [implies](/command/implies), [nnz](/command/nnz), [sort](/command/sort) and many more, and on a higher level, piecewise affine and quadratic functions in connection with [mpt](/solver/mpt).

 Read more about [integer representable function](/tutorial/nonlinearoperatorsmixedinteger).